Omaha Mavericks: Conference champions

+Previous mascots and team names

 Before 1939, UNO teams were known as the Cardinals.
 From 1939 to 1971, the UNO teams were the Indians; the mascot at this time was a Native American named Ouampi.
 In The Native Peoples of North America: A History, the mascot is described as "so tacky by comparison that he made the Cleveland Indians' Chief Wahoo look like a real gentleman."
 The switch to "Mavericks", the current team name, occurred in the summer of 1971.
 A resolution, passed by an 18–7 vote of the student senate, a 27–0 vote of the university senate, and approved by the university president, called for UNO to "discontinue use of the name 'Indian' for its athletic teams, abolish "Ouampi" as a school mascot and end the misuse of the Native American culture at university activities, such as homecoming and Ma-ie Day.